Spade-and-Archer/igen430backend/README.md

 type Rules = {
     actions: Action[], //when all requirements are met and one or more triggers are met, the action will be executed
     requirements: Condition[], //all of these conditions must be met
-    triggers: Condition[], //at least one of these conditions must be met }
+    triggers: Condition[], //at least one of these conditions must be met.
+    //If there are no triggers, then action should execute when all requirements are met and ignore triggers }